marc25219/marc25219/README.md

 My name is Marc Ciruelos Santos and I'm a Computer Engineering student at the Open University of Catalonia (UOC).

-⚙ Currently, I work as a QA Lead and Test Automation Engineer in Barcelona.
+⚙ Currently, I'm working as a Senior QA Automation Engineer remotly.

-💻 When I'm not busy with work or school, you can find me exploring the exciting world of Java and MySQL on the backend.
+💻 When I'm not busy with work or school, you can find me exploring the exciting world of Java, Typescript, Bash, MySQL and Cypress.

-📕 My skills include designing and executing automated tests, analyzing test results, and leading a team.

 📑 Check out my repositories for some of my latest projects.
 Feel free to reach out to me if you'd like to learn more about me or my experiences!